 The Maya Devi Temple holds great religious importance for the follower of the Hindu religion.
 It is said that a vital part of Goddess Sati had fallen at this place during the process of divine dismemberment.
 The temple is also regarded as one of the Siddhapethas dedicated to the Adhisthatri Devi of Haridwar.

 BAZAARS - Haridwar

 Haridwar is also famous for its local bazaars or markets.
 The main Haridwar bazaar is a long, winding street, probably the oldest part of the town, free of all vehicular traffic.
 The road is no more than four yards wide.
-The shops spill over with sweets, pickles, bead necklaces, clay images of the gods, Shiva lingams, sacred texts, ritual designs, and pictures of the gods, gurus and gotamas in vibrant technicolour.
-You can also indulge in some items made of shells, pearls, rudraksha beads, and cane, jewellery like bangles, chains, ear and nose rings, etc.
+The shops spill over with sweets, pickles, bead necklaces, clay images of the gods, Shiva lingams, sacred texts, ritual designs, and pictures of the gods, gurus, and Gotama's in vibrant technicolor.
+You can also indulge in some items made of shells, pearls, rudraksha beads, and cane, jewelry like bangles, chains, ear and nose rings, etc.